 Each of these modes of operation can be chained in the standard Cipher Block Chaining mode (CBC).

-- For the SB23YRxx only, in User configuration, this security functionality implements the following standard symmetric key cryptography algorithms: - Advanced Encryption Standard (AES) with 128, 192 and 256 bits long keys, 128 bits long blocks, providing cipher, inverse cipher and key expansion operations.
+- In User configuration, this security functionality implements the following standard symmetric key cryptography algorithms: - Advanced Encryption Standard (AES) with 128, 192 and 256 bits long keys, 128 bits long blocks, providing cipher, inverse cipher and key expansion operations.